ROBERT LARK INNOCENCE PROJECT

 For full story click here.

 Phila.
-Front Page News Gangs And Kids News Brief: Napa County civil grand jury report reveals gang activity is targeting younger children in schools forwarded by the Press Democrat frontpagenews1@yahoo.com
+Front Page News Gangs And Kids Justice News Brief: Napa County civil grand jury report reveals gang activity is targeting younger children in schools forwarded by the Press Democrat frontpagenews1@yahoo.com

 Phila.
-Front Page News Gangs And Kids News Brief: Napa County civil grand jury report reveals gang activity is targeting younger children in schools forwarded by the Press Democrat frontpagenews1@yahoo.com
+Front Page News Gangs And Kids Justice News Brief: Napa County civil grand jury report reveals gang activity is targeting younger children in schools forwarded by the Press Democrat frontpagenews1@yahoo.com

 Above: Black boys, African American and Hispanic American boys school students.
 A Napa County grand jury report emphasized the need for early intervention and gang prevention programs.